 The health of your raised beds, once created, can be maintained with well rotted compost, good irrigation (and access to water butts) and adequate sunlight.
 Any shady areas will be useful for rhubarb growing.
 Ensure your plants have something to offer each season – keep a balance of permanent structure and annual colour.
 The siting of your greenhouse and cold frames should be workable within the potager – you need to ensure you make your gardening life as easy and therefore as much fun, as possible!
 Nick pointed out that walled gardens are often built on a slope which allowed a differentiation between levels of soil – how quickly one heated up compared to the next; It allowed for a variety of produce.

 Nick talked about a framework of timeless design complemented with the craft of gardening – which very much seems to be the speciality of his practise.
 The opportunity to take some of his top tips and put them into practise is something to very much look forward to – I’m reaching for my wellies as I write.

 Huge thanks to Nick for a lovely morning.
 Our guests are now looking forward to the next event here – our own Gardeners Question Time on 13 March.
 Some of our guests were even able to take a tour of the factory to see it in full swing – come along to our open morning on Saturday 15 March if this is of further interest to you.

-To find out more or contact Nick's design practice click here.
+Find out more by contacting Nick's design practice